rohit-khanna/XT-Core/JS-ES6/use case/README.md

    - Is function is claled witha  same value again and again, the value must be returned from cache.
    - Use a data structure and Closures

+### 5. UC5-> Fetch
+   - for the provided GitHib URLs, collect user informations in one call.